Sher-Chowdhury/reaact-demo-app/002-hello-world/README.md

 However this setup is a bit hard to do development work with, in the sense that everytime you make code change, you have to always take the following steps to see your changes on the browser side:

-1. Rerun `npm run dev:bundler` to reload the updated bundle.js
+1. Rerun `npm run dev:bundler` to reload the updated bundle.js (bundle.js contains code that is executed on the client/browser side, i.e. client side rendering)
 2. Rerun `npm start`
 2. Reload the web page.